-In his first year at the helm of the Cardinal program, Stanford posted 14 wins against one of the toughest schedules in the nation.
-Redshirt sophomore Reid Travis earned First Team All-Pac-12 and NABC All-District honors, developing into one of the top players in the conference on both ends of the court.
+In his first year at the helm of the Cardinal program in 2016-17, Stanford posted 14 wins against one of the toughest schedules in the nation.
 His program finished in the top-10 percent among men's basketball programs nationally in the classroom as well.

-Haase arrived on The Farm prior to the 2016-17 season after completing his fourth season as the head coach at UAB, where he led the Blazers to a regular-season Conference USA championship in 2016 and the program’s 15th all-time NCAA Tournament appearance in 2015.
+After four standout seasons as the head coach at UAB, Haase was appointed Stanford’s 18th men’s basketball coach in school history by Jaquish & Kenninger Director of Athletics Bernard Muir on March 25, 2016.
+At UAB, Haase led the Blazers to a regular-season Conference USA championship in 2016 and the program’s 15th all-time NCAA Tournament appearance in 2015.
 Haase compiled an 80-53 overall record while improving the Blazers’ win total every year.